TiberiuAlexandru/TiberiuAlexandru/README.md

 - 👋 Hi, I’m Tiberiu!
-- 👀 I’m interested in learning programming languages like Kotlin, Java, C#, but also others.
+- 👀 I’m interested in learning programming languages like Kotlin, C#, React,  but also others.
-- 🌱 I’m currently learning Android App Developing.
+- 🌱 I’m currently learning Web & Android App Developing.
 - 💞️ I’m looking to collaborate on future projects.
 - 📫 How to reach me?
 Shoot me an my email at: tiberiughidoveanu@gmail.com